Minnesota's college football forecast would be sunny, if not for those clouds

 The key dates

-At the Football Bowl Subdivision (FBS) level, the Gophers and other teams are scheduled to start practice between July 20-27, giving them up to six weeks to prepare for their first scheduled games in late-August or early September.
+At the Football Bowl Subdivision (FBS) level, the Gophers and other teams are scheduled to start practice between July 20 and July 27, giving them up to six weeks to prepare for their first scheduled games in late August or early September.

 NCAA Division II and III schools would start practice about Aug.
 12, allowing three weeks of preparations before their seasons start in early September.

-Even if the University of Minnesota begins school in some form as expected in late August, college football games starting at the same time doesn’t seem realistic, Regent Michael Hsu said.
+Even if the University of Minnesota begins school in some form in late August as expected, college football games starting at the same time doesn’t seem realistic, Regent Michael Hsu said.

 “There are a lot of schools that have said they want to do in-person classes, but you don’t know,” Hsu said.
 “It’s easier for smaller schools than bigger schools.”

-In May, the NCAA approved temporary changes to rules to allow football and basketball players to participate in summer workouts without being enrolled in summer school.
+In May, the NCAA approved temporary rules changes to allow football and basketball players to participate in summer workouts without being enrolled in summer school.
 On Wednesday, the NCAA took another step by allowing those players to be able to do voluntary on-campus activities starting June 1.

-The Gophers, though, aren’t sure what date they will have athletes return, AD Mark Coyle said.
+The Gophers aren’t sure what date they will have athletes return, AD Mark Coyle said.
 They are closely working on that plan with campus leadership and health officials.

-At Mankato, Buisman said the plan right now is for his university face-to-face instruction for the fall semester starting on Aug.
+At Mankato, Buisman said the plan right now is for face-to-face instruction for the fall semester starting Aug.
 24. That will come with a hybrid option for online classes.

 Well before that, some type of coronavirus testing could be done for Mavericks athletes arriving for summer workouts, Buisman hopes.
-They’ll need housing, too.
+They will need housing, too.
 Single-player dorms are also being considered for a number of schools wanting to abide by distancing standards.

 “Will there be pre-practice protocols for symptom monitoring and temperature checks?”
 Buisman said.
 “We’re starting to have those discussions.”